 It wasn’t that long ago that wearing a suit sans tie was a definite sartorial no-no. Considered a marker of distinction and class, the humble necktie has stood as a significant social marker for centuries.

-But as social mores change, so too does the way we dress.
-For the modern day chap, a suit without a tie can perfectly straddle the line between corporate and cool — effortlessly transporting you from the board room to the bar.
+But as social moves change, so too does the way we dress.
+For the modern-day chap, a suit without a tie can perfectly straddle the line between corporate and cool — effortlessly transporting you from the board room to the bar.

 Here, we explain how to pull it off with nonchalance and a heavy dose of swagger.

 How To Wear A Business Suit Without A Tie